brandonsides/grundfunken/README.md

 complex and time-consuming for a compiler, the language will support *proof annotations* allowing a programmer to supply manual proofs that a value or type necessarily satisfies another type.

-- Paraconsistent: The Phonk interpro-compiler will support paraconsistency in type reasoning, enabling types to be fully first-class objects while avoiding (or rather, embracing) certain paradoxes such as:
+- Paraconsistent: The Grundfunken interpro-compiler will support paraconsistency in type reasoning, enabling types to be fully first-class objects while avoiding (or rather, embracing) certain paradoxes such as: